Frances Nero: Life and career

 After leaving Motown, Nero made more recordings with Raynoma Gordy and Gino Parks at Shrine Records, which went unreleased.
 In the 1970s she cared for her mother until her death, and she went on to cosmetology school.
 She then began teaching the beauty trade, and worked on fashion shows, script writing and other businesses.
-Later, Frances got married again to Evelton Hines on March 3, 1976 and their daughter Evealyn Hines was born on March 28, 1978.
+Later, Frances got married again to Evelton Hines on March 3, 1976, and their daughter Evealyn Hines was born on March 28, 1978.
 In 1989, she was contacted by Ian Levine, a British record producer and promoter of Northern soul music, and they recorded "Footsteps Following Me", written by Levine with Ivy Jo Hunter and Steven Wagner.
 Her first recording for 23 years, the single reached No. 17 in the UK Singles Chart in 1991, and was dubbed by British disc jockeys "the soul anthem of the nineties".
 She made further recordings with Gino Parks, and released an album, Out on the Floor, on Levine's Motorcity label.
 She appeared on Canada's television program, Swinging Time with host Robin Seymour, and on UK shows such as Top of the Pops, The Terry Wogan Show and The Hitman and Her.

 She formed her own record label, AJA Records, and released a single in 1996, "Love Ride".
 A CD compilation of her recordings with Levine, The Very Best of Frances Nero, was issued in the US.
 In 2006, she issued a DVD autobiography, Mountains, Motown & Motion Pictures, and in 2007 AJA released a CD, Frances Nero Salutes Dinah Washington.

-Nero's death was announced by various agencies on November 29, 2014, at the age of 71.
+Nero died on November 28, 2014, at the age of 71.